 The Theory: Both the umbrella and the diffusion dome are "diffusers", scattering the straight flow of light.
 The dome is only 2 inches wide (tiny, near zero, only 2.4 degrees wide as seen from four feet), so the only direction it can scatter light is outward, so that much of it simply misses the subject all together.
 The umbrella size is 40 inches (actual) and it is curved to catch and scatter the outer light inwards.
 It is placed close to the subject, making it be "large" in the face of the subject, 45 degrees large as seen by the subject at four feet.
 So light is coming from either side of the subject, from their left and from their right, and from top and bottom too.
 All these multiple paths of light from every which direction fill the shadows from all the other paths, so what we have is self-filling light, which is a very soft light.
 Large is what makes soft.
 And close is one factor of what makes large.

 This picture of a bear is not important, but looking a minute to understand what the flash is doing is a good skill to polish.
 It is really not rocket science.
 It is merely about the size and direction of the light.
 We can easily see everything that happens.
 The trick is to look at what you can see.
-Yogi Berra said "You can observe a lot just by watching".
+It is like Yogi Berra said, "You can observe a lot just by watching".

 These are the same pictures as above, in same order, from Raw, but now all with constant Flash White Balance, and are not individually corrected for color as was done above.
 The different methods do cause the speedlight flash to operate with differing power levels... close direct flash is minimum power and blue, and ISO 200 f/7 bounce on a ten foot ceiling is maximum power and red (studio flash are often the opposite, a design that becomes red at low power).
 The various methods and modifiers cause the power difference, but do not cause the color variations directly.
 The flash power level causes the color.
 The red pictures simply used more flash power than the blue pictures.
 Regardless of the modifier, the color will continue to vary with flash power, for example with subject distance and ISO and aperture and ceiling height.
 The point is, weigh this into your evaluation of these various gadgets.
 That is, don't confuse color with lighting.
 Don't attribute the color to the device, because the color will still vary with power level, with the same device.